garrandall/popular-music-data/tracks/work-it--reinvention--nelly.md

 Well let me quench your thirst
 First thing first, let's do what we rehearsed
 Know dem numbers now, it show be break break it
-Get up and take a stance and let me see ya...
+Get up and take a stance and let me see ya

 Baby, show something (Uh)